KelschLAB/NoSeMaze/README.md

 ## Changes From AutonoMouse

 NoSeMaze is based on AutonoMouse from Andrew Erskine.
-Changes that is made to meet our requirements include:
+Major changes that are made to meet our requirements include:

 1. Putting `daqface` and `PyPulse` together with `autonomouse-control`.
 2. Putting `PyPulse` together with `autonomouse-schedule`.